eagle-io/docs/source/topics/nodes/datasource_file.rst

     |icon-calendar| Set or reset the collection pointer for the corresponding table to re-collect its data from the specified date using the Write mode option selected in the General tab.

 Remove file
-	Select this option from the drop down table menu to remove this file from the Source.
+	|icon-remove| Select this option from the drop down table menu to remove this file from the Source.
 All parameters associated with the series from the file will be disabled.

 Parameter Assignment
 	You must assign Series to New or Existing parameters and set the Series for collection by ensuring its checkbox is enabled.